 SEI Investors Have Opportunity To Lead Solaris Energy Infrastructure, Inc. Securities Fraud Lawsuit With The Schall Law Firm

-LOS ANGELES, April 24, 2025 /PRNewswire/ -- The Schall Law Firm , a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Solaris Energy Infrastructure, Inc. ("Solaris" or "the Company") (NYSE: SEI ) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES , April 29, 2025 /PRNewswire/ -- The Schall Law Firm , a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Solaris Energy Infrastructure, Inc. ("Solaris" or "the Company") (NYSE: SEI ) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 Investors who purchased the Company's securities between July 9, 2024 and March 17, 2025, inclusive (the "Class Period"), are encouraged to contact the firm before May 27, 2025.